-Dennis D. Deveaux is currently Head of Data & Analytics (“D&A”) at KPMG in The Bahamas, where he is responsible for KPMG’s D&A practice.
-Dennis also heads up the Management Consulting function and leads a variety of large scale engagements in the healthcare, infrastructure, insurance and strategic planning space.
+Dennis D. Deveaux is CFO of Doctors Hospital Health System.
+He was previously the Head of Data & Analytics (“D&A”) at KPMG in The Bahamas, where he was responsible for KPMG’s D&A practice.
+Dennis also headed up the Management Consulting function and led a variety of large scale engagements in the healthcare, infrastructure, insurance and strategic planning space.

 Dennis returned back to The Bahamas after studying and working extensively in the United States and Asia over the last 17 years.

 Prior to joining KPMG, Dennis worked at a Director level for TOYOTA’s market leading material handling business “TOYOTA Material Handling North America (“TMHNA” or “TOYOTA”).
 At TOYOTA, Dennis lead the operational finance and accounting function for TOYOTA in North America, which included direct responsibility for financial consolidation of +30 legal entities tied to over $3 billion in revenue annually and +$300 million in earnings.
 His financial management experience at TOYOTA approximately compares to the level of responsibility associated with managing public finance for the entire Bahamas.